UW Study Abroad and Advisers: Our Partnership with You

 Five Things To Know About Study Abroad

 - Any UW student in good academic standing can participate in study abroad.
+There are no restrictions in terms of class standing or having a major.
 Exceptions apply in cases of academic or other misconduct.
+Students can study abroad more than once.

 - Any application requirements or restrictions are listed in the program brochure.
 We can advise and support students who require academic, medical, or physical accommodations while traveling abroad.
-We also support the health & safety of all student travelers through UW Global Travel Security and our 24/7 emergency line.
+We also support the health & safety of all student travelers through our required global travel insurance and our 24/7 emergency line.

-- Exchange Programs enable students to study at a university abroad.
+- Exchange Programs enable students to study at one of the UW’s many partner universities abroad.
 These are our longest and most independent programs.
 They attract students interested in foreign language acquisition or a more immersive and independent experience.
-Students go for a semester or for a full year (most universities abroad run on semesters which count as 1.5 UW quarters each).
+Students go for one semester or for 2 semesters/full academic year (most universities abroad run on semesters which count as 1.5 UW quarters each).
+Autumn semester means that students are away for UW’s Autumn quarter; Spring semester means that students are away for UW’s Winter and Spring quarters.
 Some exchange programs are offered through individual UW departments with priority for students in specific majors.
 All our exchange programs offer courses in English.

-- Partner Programs are created and offered by external organizations and are vetted and approved by UW Study Abroad.
+- Partner Programs are created and offered by external study abroad providers.
+They are vetted and approved by UW Study Abroad.
 Major providers include CIEE, IES, CET and SIT.
 Programs are available in a wide variety of locations and disciplines, and some also offer internships.
 Many partner programs are semester-long.
 Some partner programs are focused on acquiring foreign language proficiency.

-- In addition to these three main program types we also support students who undertake Fieldwork, Research and Independent Learning Abroad (FRILA); this program type is mainly for graduate or professional students undertaking essential work towards their degrees.
-There are also various global internship opportunities available through UW Study Abroad.
+- We also support students who undertake Fieldwork, Research and Independent Learning Abroad (FRILA); this program type is mainly for graduate or professional students undertaking essential work towards their degrees.

 - Application deadlines for studying abroad during a particular quarter (or semester) are a lot earlier than registration deadlines for on-campus classes.
 Students should know that trying to go on study abroad ‘next quarter’ (or even the one after that) is often not possible.
 ‘Around 6 months before departure’ is a good rule of thumb for the majority of programs.